 This nifty adapter lets you do a lot from connecting older USB flash drives and keyboards and data cables.
 In fact, it has been praised by many users for its performance and portability.

-So far, it has collected an average user rating of 4.7-stars on Amazon and users back it for reliability and performance.
+So far, users like it for reliability and performance.
 Fakespot estimates that around 90% of those user reviews on Amazon can be trusted and are reliable.

 Another USB-C adapter at a similar price as the one listed above is the one by AmazonBasics.
 It's a USB 3.2 Gen 1 device, and you get almost the same speed as the Anker one.
 It has an aesthetically inoffensive look with a thick wire connecting both the USB ends, and that's about it.
 Some might even say that the design resemblance between this unit and Anker's is uncanny.